MRajibH/Jenkins-/README.md

 # Jenkins
-This is a demo repogitory built for jenkins demo
+This is a demo repository built for jenkins demo